Spacelord-XaN/XansSciFiMashup/readme.txt

 Currently WIP

-Addes the following fractions to the game, all are set to spawn always:
+Addes the following factions to the game, all are set to spawn always:

 Star Wars
 * Galactic Empire